Oleggio/five-nines-arch-katas/README.md

 # Oreilly' Architectural Katas Q4 2025: AI-Enabled Architecture
-> This repository contains the artefacts for an Architecture Kata exercise.
+> This repository documents the end-to-end architecture thinking process for the given kata scenario prepared by **Five Nines Team**.
-> It is structured to make it easy for reviewers to follow the reasoning, design decisions, and resulting architecture.

 ---